A woman reviews her credit report on her phone.

 3. To dispute an error on your credit report, contact both the credit reporting company and the company that provided the disputed information.

 If you want to build your credit or at least maintain it, it’s always a good idea to review your credit report.
-Your credit report is one of the most important documents that you can have, right up there with your passport or driver’s license, but it isn’t always a document free of errors.
+Your credit report is one of the most important documents that you can have, right up there with your passport or driver’s license.
+But your credit report may not always be a document free of errors.
 Checking your credit report and finding a mistake, or worse yet, an account you don’t recognize, can be a troubling experience.

 There are a few reasons why an error may have made its way to your credit report.
-Some are simple, like a creditor who didn’t update your file—and others can be more serious, like credit card fraud.
-These kinds of errors, if left unchecked, may have a big impact on whether you get credit in the future.
+Some are simple, like a creditor who didn’t update your file.
+Other reasons can be more serious, like credit card fraud.
+These kinds of errors, if left unchecked, may impact whether you get credit in the future.

 Reasons to dispute credit report information